OpenStackOnRaPi/ostackinstall/README.md

    * Kolla-Ansible 2023.1 or 2025.1.
    * Note: Kolla-Ansible release 2025.1 is currently being tested on RPi without any visible malfunctions (2023.1 has got status "unmaintained").
 We hope it will be possible to recommend release 2025.1 in the near future and we'll update this guide accordingly after completing the tests.
 3. Network:
-   * the Pis are equipped with 802.3af/at PoE HAT from Waveshare (PoE is optional but simplifies cluster wiring)
+   * the RPis are equipped with 802.3af/at PoE HAT from Waveshare (PoE is optional but simplifies cluster wiring)
    * they are powered form TP-Link TL-SG105PE switch (it supports 802.1Q which can be used to set multiple VLAN provider networks in OpenStack)
    * TP-Link switch is connected to a local router with DHCP enabled to isolate the network segment of OpenStack DC from the rest of local network infrastructure
    * **reserve a pool of IP addresses for the use by OpenStack** on your local router; 20 addresses will be sufficient for our purposes.
 They **must not** be managed by the DHCP server.
 Four of them (two in case of two-board cluster)) will be assigned by you to the RPis using netplan (see [here](https://github.com/OpenStackOnRaPi/OStackInstallRaPi/blob/main/README.md#configuration-description)), and one will be allocated as the so-called ```kolla_internal_vip_address``` (see [here](https://github.com/OpenStackOnRaPi/OStackInstallRaPi/blob/main/README.md#configure-kolla-ansible-files-for-specific-openstack-depolyment)).
 Remaining addresses will serve as ```floating IP addresses``` for accessing created instances from the outside of your cloud.